-Basic yarns and extra needles for swatching will be provided but you are encouraged to bring along any needles or yarns you may wish to use.
+Basic yarns and extra needles for swatching will be available to use in class but, you are encouraged to bring along any needles or yarns you may wish to use.
 Sketch books and/or a folder are also advisable so you can collect visual information, store swatches, record any new techniques and collect hand outs.

-Digital cameras are also useful to record any new stitches/fabric and mark making done during the course.
+Digital cameras are also useful to record any new stitches/fabric and mark making created during the course.